After Tooth Extraction

 After the tooth is extracted you may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.

 Use the pain medication as directed.
 Remember that NSAID drugs like ibuprofen/Advil/Motrin are anit-inflamatory and generally work the best.
 It is ideal to take these medicines either before surgery or after surgery but before the numbness wears off.
 Use any prescribed narcotic medicines as back up medications (Vicodin, hydrocodone, tramadol).
 Call the office if the medication doesn’t seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.
 Drink lots of fluid and eat nutritious soft food on the day of the extraction.
 You can eat normally as soon as you are comfortable.

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.

 After a few days you will feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling after day 3, or a reaction to the medication, call our office immediately at The Dental Specialists - Oral surgery, Periodontal and Dental Implant surgery Phone Number 972-272-8571.
+If you have heavy bleeding, severe pain, continued swelling after day 3, or a reaction to the medication, call our office immediately at The Dental Specialists - Surgical Specialists Phone Number 972-272-8571.